-The Atka mackerel fishery has very low bycatch levels of some species of HAPC biota, e.g. seapens and whips.
+The Atka mackerel fishery has very low bycatch levels of some species of Habitat Areas of Particular Concern (HAPC) biota, e.g. seapens and whips.
 The bycatch of sponges and coral in the Atka mackerel fishery is highly variable.
-It is notable that in the last three years (2011-2013), the Atka mackerel fishery has taken on average about 39 and 22%, respectively of the total Aleutian Islands sponge and coral catches.
+It is notable that in the last three years (2012-2014), the Atka mackerel fishery has taken on average about 15 and 14%, respectively of the total Aleutian Islands sponge and coral catches.
 It is unknown if the absolute levels of sponge and coral bycatch in the Atka mackerel fishery are of concern.